Lunita

-Lunita is the debut album by Dutch recording artist Loona and produced by DJ Sammy.
+Lunita (a portmanteau of Spanish words; luna and bonita which means moon and beautiful) is the debut album by Dutch recording artist Loona and produced by DJ Sammy.
 It was released in 1999 via Urban Records.
-The album includes the three singles "Bailando", Hijo De La Luna and "Dónde Vas".
+The album includes the three singles "Dancing (Bailando)", Son of the Moon (Hijo De La Luna) and "Where You Go (Dónde Vas)".

 Background

 When Marie-José van der Kolk adopted the stage name "Carisma", she performed as a featured artist on a string of DJ Sammy's single releases, such as "Life is Just a Game", "Prince of Love","Golden Child", "Magic Moment" and "You Are My Angel" as well as on DJ Sammy's debut studio album Life Is Just A Game, which heavily involved van der Kolk on vocals.
 In the Summer of 1998.
 Samuel Bouriah came up with a new project called Loona, leaned on the Spanish word "luna" for "moon", to serve as a more solo project for van der Kolk, instead of the continuation of "DJ Sammy feat.
 Carisma".
 Sometimes presented and promoted as a Duo, Bouriah stayed in the background for music videos and cover arts and kept producing Loona.
 The first single, which also appeared as a bonus track on Life is Just a Game, was the song "Bailando".
 By Autumn, it was followed by the second single "Hijo De La Luna". van der Kolk and Bouriah decided to release a full Loona studio album.